mrigendra-18/Judicial-Java_018/README.md

 ## Description

-A real-time collaborative whiteboard application that allows users to draw, write, and manage their whiteboards.
-It features user authentication, various drawing tools, and the ability to save and load whiteboards.
+This project is a simple web-based whiteboard application that allows users to draw, write notes, and manage their work visually.

 ### Deployed Links